pixelhumain/GoGoCartoJs/docs/how-to-contribute/2-Coding-conventions.md

 Coding Coventions
 ===============

-File and functions length
+Files and functions length
 -------------

 - Files should be no longer than 120 lines
-- Function should be no longer han 10 lines
+- Functions should be no longer han 10 lines

 This rule is not followed everywhere in the code, but I put effort on applying it now, please do the same :)